keyax/node_core/README.md

+# Keyax Framework: Nginx + Nodejs + MongoDB on Docker Swarm cluster.
-# Ubuntu Core Zesty 17.04 for Docker images bases
+# Nodejs version 7.10.0 on Ubuntu Core 16.04 LTS xenial for Docker image.

 What is Node.js  ?

 Node.js is a platform built on Chrome's V8 JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.